 During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-In discussion with the inspectors, the children reported that they feel safe in school and know what to do if they have any concerns about their well-being.
+In discussion with a group of year 6 children, they reported that they feel safe in school and are aware of what to do if they have any concerns about their safety or welfare.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.